Memorial Athletic and Convocation Center: History

 Plans for the MAC Center were drawn up in the late 1940s as Kent State saw a rapid enrollment increase in men following World War II.
 It was one of multiple construction projects at KSU during the post-war period, which included the first men's dormitory, Stopher Hall, in 1948, and a new practical arts building, later named Van Deusen Hall, in 1951.
 The state of Ohio approved funding in 1947 for the gym and work began in late April 1949 with an official groundbreaking on May 3, 1949.
-The facility was dedicated December 2, 1950, and hosted its first three athletic events as part of the dedication exercises.
+It was built on what was then the southern edge of campus on a hill overlooking Memorial Stadium, which was expanded with a new grandstand and press box dedicated in October 1950.
+The new Men's Physical Education Building was dedicated December 2, 1950, and hosted its first three athletic events that day as part of the dedication exercises.
 The wrestling team defeated Case Institute of Technology 21–8, followed by a 42–33 men's swimming victory over the Ohio Bobcats, and concluded with the men's basketball team claiming a 51–46 upset win over the Pittsburgh Panthers in front of approximately 4,000 fans.
-As of 2010 it is the 19th-oldest arena in U.S. college basketball.
-The original building included the main gym and a pool, connected by a removable wall, as well as offices and other rooms to house the Physical Education department.
+As of 2024 it is the 21st-oldest arena in U.S. college basketball.
+In its original configuration, building included the main gym and a pool, connected by a removable wall, as well as offices and other rooms to house the Physical Education department.
 The building replaced Wills Gymnasium, built in 1925, as the home of the Golden Flashes men's basketball, swimming, and wrestling teams.
 In 1956, the Men's Physical Education building was rededicated as Memorial Gym in honor of Kent State students who died in both world wars.

 In 1977 construction began on the MACC Annex (originally known as the Memorial Gym Annex or MGA), which included a new facility for the gymnastics team that connects with the main gym by way of a removable wall.
 Most of the Annex addition, which opened in 1979, was built as a separate building behind the MAC Center which is connected by a second floor bridge.
 The Annex originally included a large central gym with four adjacent basketball courts as well as auxiliary gyms, courts, a weight room, classrooms, and offices for the School of Dance and the School of Exercise, Leisure, and Sport and would serve as the Kent State Recreation Center until 1999.
 For many years, up until 2016, the Annex housed graduate student studios from the KSU College of Architecture in space taken from two of the original four basketball courts.
 Since March 2016, the Athletic Training and Education Center, a 10000 sqft sports medicine facility, is located in the Annex.
 It includes three therapy pools, a cryotherapy unit, training areas, and meeting rooms.